ellatuk/shrifty/README.md

 Utility for backing up user-installed fonts in Windows.

+##### Why do I need this? (your question)
+Are you reinstalling your Windows and don't want to lose the fonts you installed?

+Just use Shrifty, which will save your fonts to a convenient archive, and you can save it to the cloud, flash drive, and return them after reinstalling the system!
+And why can't Windows do this?
-If you have a fresh Windows installation and haven't installed any additional fonts, the program won't copy anything.
+###### If you have a fresh Windows installation and haven't installed any additional fonts, the program won't copy anything.

 **Program automatically:**
 - Excludes default Windows system fonts